 Since direct observational data on the masses and radii of PNSs are unavailable, we constrain the EoS by ensuring that, at the final stage of stellar evolution, the resulting cold, catalyzed NSs are consistent with observed pulsar properties.
 Accordingly, we include on our plots the confidence contours from pulsars whose masses and radii have been precisely measured by the NICER observatory: PSR J0030+0451~\cite{riley2019, Miller:2019cac} and PSR J0740+60.62~\cite{riley2021, Miller:2021qha}, as well as the inferred mass constraints from NS binaries involved in gravitational-wave events, GW170817 \cite{LIGOScientific:2018cki, LIGOScientific:2017vwq}. }

-In \cref{fig:temp}, we observe that the magnitude of the temperature distribution in the first stage (first panel), when the star is still trapping neutrinos, is lower than in the second and third stages during the deleptonization process.
+In \cref{fig:temp}, we observe that the magnitude of the central temperature behavior in the first stage (first panel), when the star is still trapping neutrinos, is lower than in the second and third stages during the deleptonization process.
 This behavior is attributed to the higher $Y_l$ and lower $s_B$ at this initial stage \cite{Burrows:1986}.
-As the star undergoes deleptonization, $Y_l$ decreases while $s_B$ increases, leading to an enhancement of the temperature profiles.
+As the star undergoes deleptonization, $Y_l$ decreases while $s_B$ increases, leading to an enhancement of the central temperature behavior.
 The temperature reaches its peak once all neutrinos have escaped from the stellar interior, after which it begins to decline \cite{Reddy:1997yr}.
 In each stellar configuration during the evolution, the maximum temperature occurs at the core, which has been computed and recorded in \cref{tab:Mmax_R14_Mb_Tc} as $T_c$ in the unit of MeV.